cl-test-grid/cl-test-grid/agent/README.md

 often.

-There are template scripts demonstrating how to load, cofigure and run agent by a single commant.
+There are template scripts demonstrating how to load, configure and run agent by a single command.

 Please use [CCL](http://ccl.clozure.com/) - it is the development platform and the only lisp known to run agent successfully.
 The template scripts